shmuelzon/home-assistant-floor-plan/README.md

 - [ ] Allow overriding state-icons/labels positions, and save persistently
 - [ ] Allow defining, per entity, if it should be an icon or label, and save that persistently

-## Contribute

-If you are using a UNIX system, just run the `Makefile` and it will generate the necessary build to run this plugin.

-If you are using a Windows system, just run the `build.ps1` file and it will generate the necessary build to run this plugin.
-> I wasn't able to download the SweetHome3D `.jar` file using this method, so I have commented that line.
-For now, I suggest to download manually and place under a folder called `dl`